 Headache Relief Games: 9 Calming Picks for Pain-Free Play

-The 9 best headache-friendly games and a screen setup that prevents gaming headaches.
-We tested calming picks across PC, console, and mobile.
+The 9 best headache-friendly games plus a screen and break setup that helps prevent gaming headaches, picked across PC, console, and mobile.

 Picking the wrong game when your head already aches turns a 30-minute session into a two-hour migraine.
-We tested 14 popular titles across PC, Switch, and mobile during real headache flare-ups, and the pattern was clear.
-Turn-based, soft-palette games rarely made things worse.
-Fast-twitch shooters almost always did.
+The pattern across popular titles on PC, Switch, and mobile is clear.
+Turn-based, soft-palette games rarely make things worse.
+Fast-twitch shooters often do.

-Below are the 9 picks that survived our testing, plus the screen and break habits that did the most to prevent headaches.
+Below are the 9 calming picks, plus the screen and break habits that do the most to prevent headaches.

-- Turn-based games like Slay the Spire and Tsuro remove time pressure entirely, which removes the stress response we found most often triggered headaches in our own play sessions.
+- Turn-based games like Slay the Spire and Tsuro remove time pressure entirely, which cuts the stress response that commonly triggers tension headaches.

 - The 20-20-20 rule (every 20 minutes, look 20 feet away for 20 seconds) is the most widely recommended habit for reducing eye strain during any gaming session.

-- Lowering brightness about a third and switching to warmer screen temperatures cut photosensitivity flare-ups in our evening tests on both OLED and LCD displays.
+- Lowering brightness about a third and switching to warmer screen temperatures helps reduce photosensitivity flare-ups on both OLED and LCD displays.

 - Hydration is easy to forget mid-raid, but dehydration is a clinically recognized headache trigger, so a water bottle within arm’s reach matters more than a fancy gaming chair.

-- Fast-paced first-person games with frequent flashing and rapid camera spin were the highest-risk genre in our testing for triggering eye strain and tension headaches.
+- Fast-paced first-person games with frequent flashing and rapid camera spin are the highest-risk genre for triggering eye strain and tension headaches.

 #Why Does Gaming Trigger Headaches?